Module 3: Understanding Variables

 5. Changing Variable Values

-You can update a variable’s value if it was declared with let
+You can update a variable’s value if it was declared with let.
+For example:

 let score = 50; // Start with 50 score = 75; // Update to 75 console.log(score); // Prints 75